-On the other hand, Why Weight, a Curves-like weight-loss franchise, uses a pun that mirrors the hesitation many potential customers probably feel.
+On the other hand, Why Weight, a Curves-like weight-loss franchise, used a pun that mirrors the hesitation many potential customers probably feel.
 It’s a pun, but it also feels like an evergreen message that probably resonated with their prospects.
 (Apparently not enough, though, because that franchise no longer exists as far as we can tell.)

 Ideally, the name you choose will also be available for registration as a .com domain on the Internet.

-For example, when we first wrote this article, people interested in the Body Gem metabolic testing device might logically go to bodygem.com to get more info.
-But that site is actually a body-piercing business.
-The Body Gem testing device is at healthetech.com.
+For example, when we first wrote this article, people interested in the Body Gem metabolic testing device might logically have visited bodygem.com to get more info.
+But at the time, that site was actually a body-piercing business.
+The Body Gem testing device site was actually at healthetech.com.
 Registering a domain like bodygemhealth.com and forwarding it to healthetech.com probably would have been smart.

 In the Why Weight example above, a group of bariatric (weight loss) surgeons owns the whyweight.com domain.
-That’s a potential problem for the Why Weight franchise.
+That was a potential problem for the Why Weight franchise name.

 Yes.
 Different states have different restrictions on business names and different requirements for registering a business name.
 And you can also federally trademark a business name.
 Consult an attorney with experience in corporate formation to make sure that the name you like is a name you can legally use and protect.